A big update on my last few months

 • In June of last year my right vocal chord was paralyzed.
 During a simple surgery on my neck some nerves stopped working for reasons not entirely understood.
 I was still able to speak, but I was suddenly a very quiet person, unable to raise my voice.
 I was told it was likely permanent and if I recovered it could take up to a year.
 This had a profound effect on my mental health, as I wrote about in my newsletter.
 I thought my public speaking career was over but more profoundly had the first identity crisis of my life.
 Every social interaction was now a major challenge.
 Two months later my voice did slowly start to recover (it’s nearly 100% now), and I can’t express how grateful I am for this turn of events.

 • For months I’ve struggled with anxiety, depression and PTSD.
 I’ve never had serious issues with mental health before, but this crisis sent me into the darkest of places.
-I lost all interest in reading and writing, two of my most favorite things to do.
-I found watching movies (another favorite), or listening to music (same), too triggering and my ability to communicate in person or over the phone was significantly worse.
+I lost all interest in reading and writing, two of my favorite things to do.
+I found watching movies (another favorite), or listening to music (same), too triggering.
+My ability to communicate in person or over the phone was dtrastically reduced.
 My sense of isolation and brokenness was profound.
-Peak tragicomedy was calling the speech therapy clinic on the phone to make a first appointment, the only way to contact them, but they couldn’t understand what I was saying.
+The peak tragicomic moment was calling the speech therapy clinic on the phone to make a first appointment, the only way to contact them, but they couldn’t understand what I was saying.

 • I’ll write more about this entire experience someday and what helped me on my path to recovery (there is so much junk mental health advice out there).
 I’m doing much better now but still have more work to do.